GChristensen/enso-portable/platform/win32/VoiceCmd/readme.md

 `voice.py::_buildVerbs` only includes commands present in `config.VOICE_COMMANDS`.
-A parameterized command (`open {object}`) becomes a verb plus one noun per concrete argument enumerated from its factory; commands that accept arbitrary arguments yield no nouns and are recognized by verb alone.
+A parameterized command (`open {object}`) becomes a verb plus one noun per concrete argument enumerated from its factory; commands that accept arbitrary arguments enumerate nothing; `_buildVerbs` reads that empty list as "needs dictation" and sets `free_text` on the verb instead (§4.11).
 Nouns are capped at `_MAX_NOUNS_PER_VERB = 300` so a factory with a huge learned list cannot balloon the grammar.